Schools for the Blind

 Arizona State School for the Deaf and the Blind is a residential school that also provides statewide services.

-The Los Angeles Blind Children's Center is an organization which serves children birth through second grade who are blind or visually impaired and their families in an inclusive setting.
+The Los Angeles Blind Children's Center is an organization that serves children birth through second grade who are blind or visually impaired and their families in an inclusive setting.

-California School for the Blind provides intensive, disability specific educational services for students enrolled in the school as well as statewide resources.
+California School for the Blind provides intensive, disability-specific educational services for students enrolled in the school as well as a statewide resources.